amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 month: 11
 day: 10
 published: true
-summary: See how easy it is to download, visualize, manipulate daily stock market data with the <b>quantmod</b> library and use all of it to build a complex trading model.
+summary: See how easy it is to download, visualize and manipulate daily stock market data and use it all to build a complex market model.
 image: wallstreet/unnamed-chunk-11.png
 ---
 **Resources**